OceanFirst Bank: Acquisitions

 OceanFirst Financial Corp. enhanced its organic growth efforts with acquisitions beginning in 2015.
 Since then, it has completed deals to acquire 7 different financial institutions in New Jersey, and New York City.
 First was the acquisition of Colonial American Bank on July 31, 2015.
 Then, in January 2016, it agreed to buy Cape Bancorp, Inc. which was a bank with 22 branches and five loans offices, for $196 million.

 On November 30, 2016, OceanFirst Financial Corp. acquired, for $146 million, Ocean Shore Holding Co. including its subsidiary, Ocean City Home Bank, a community bank in Ocean City with 11 branches in Atlantic and Cape May counties.
 In 2018, it completed a $475 million acquisition of Sun Bancorp Inc., the holding company for Sun National Bank.
 In January 2019, it closed a $77 million acquisition deal of Capital Bank of New Jersey including four branches located in Cumberland, Gloucester, and Atlantic Counties.

 On January 1, 2020, OceanFirst Financial Corp. acquired Two River Bancorp and Country Bank Holding Company, Inc. in a transaction worth approximately $183 million and $102.2 million respectively.
 Two River Bancorp was a full-service community bank operating 14 branch locations and 2 loan production offices in Monmouth, Ocean, Union and Essex Counties.
 Country Bank Holding Company Inc. provided banking services to small businesses and individuals through its network of 5 Country Bank branches located in the metropolitan New York market.

 In August 2024, OceanFirst acquired Garden State Home Loans, which will now operate as Garden State Home Loans, A Division of OceanFirst Bank.
 Garden State originates loans and is licensed to serve 14 states.
 Shortly after, OceanFirst acquired Spring Garden Capital Group, LLC.
 Spring Garden provides funding for affordable and workforce housing in the Philadelphia, Pittsburgh, Baltimore, and Washington D.C. areas.

+On December 29, 2025, OceanFirst announced an agreement to acquire Flushing Financial Corp in a deal that will bring OceanFirst to be an organization with $23 billion in assets, $17 billion in total loans, and $18 billion in total deposits across 71 retail branches.